AscendingPassage.com HOME PAGE.

 are close to the river.
 On the east side is Wady Fereyg, on the

-west side the mountain bears the name of Ebsambal, (now Abu Simbel, hereafter used).
+west side the mountain bears the name of Abu Simbel (previously Ebsambal).
 When we reached the top of the

 mountain, I left my guide with the camels and descended an almost